zaffnet/nteract/RELEASING.md

 1. Make sure the release is working by running `npm run dist` and testing the built app inside the `./applications/desktop/dist/` folder.
 You can build for all platforms using `npm run dist:all`.

+1. Double check that publish will really work by running `npm run verifyBeforePublish` first

-1. Run `npm publish` to publish everything, which also runs the verification steps.
+1. Run `lerna publish` to publish everything, which also runs the verification steps.
 You will have to pick versions for everything.

 1. From GitHub go to [nteract's releases](https://github.com/nteract/nteract/releases), verify everything works and edit the release notes.
 The name should follow our [naming guidelines](https://github.com/nteract/naming), namely that we use the last name of the next scientist in the list with an adjective in front.
    Example: